euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 available in [Luc98]_.
 This script has the advantage that the user can profit from the Mathematica built-in functions to plot, integrate or store the resulting wavefunctions, however, it has a very poor performance.
-With the goal of mimic the advantages of this script but without compromising in speed we have developed SChroe.py [#]_, a Python script that uses SClib to implement the speed-critical parts of the algorithm.
+With the goal of mimicking the advantages of this script, but without compromising speed, we have developed SChroe.py [#]_, a Python script that uses SClib to implement the speed-critical parts of the algorithm.
 In this script the wavefunctions are stored as NumPy arrays [NumPy]_ so when the script is run within IPython [IPy]_